 Arizona College Preparatory's Attendance Policy

-If your child is going to be absent from, Online or On-Campus, school for any reason, please call our attendance line at 480-424-8003, following the provided instructions.
+If your child is going to be absent from school for any reason, please call our attendance line at 480-424-8703, and follow the provided instructions.

-Contacting a teacher will NOT substitute for notifying the office.
+Contacting a teacher will NOT substitute for notifying the Attendance Line.

-Ideally your call to report your students absence should be done first thing in the morning between 6:00am - 8:00pm, so that their attendance is documented for their teachers to see.
-If you call out your student later than 8:00am the attendance will be documented in a time manner for teacher knowledge.
+Ideally your call to report your students absence should be done first thing in the morning between 6:00am - 8:00am, so that their attendance is documented for their teachers to see.
+If you call out your student later than 8:00am the attendance will be documented in a timely manner for teacher knowledge.

 Illness, medical appointments, family bereavement, and court appearances are examples of absences that will be excused when the following procedures have been followed.

 1. Parents must call the Attendance Line within 24 hours of a student’s absence from school.

 2. Parents must phone in each day that their student is absent; calling in on the first day of an absence will only excuse that day.